 Your guide to writing an airtight website RFP

-Consultants will tell agencies to stop responding to RFPs, to nurture inbound leads and grow their own portfolio of work.
-This is easy advice, but it’s not always practical.
+Consultants tell agencies to stop responding to RFPs, nurture inbound leads and grow their portfolio of work.
+This is straightforward advice, but it’s not always practical.
+RFPs are often widely distributed, meaning there’s often a readily available stream of potential opportunities.

-RFPs have allowed us to find clients we would have never reached otherwise and take on exciting projects from around the world.
-We’re a small agency in western Canada, yet thanks to an RFP, we’ve had the opportunity to work with an innovative social enterprise from Atlanta that uses blockchain technology to solve food insecurity.
+RFPs are not all bad.
+They’ve allowed us to find clients we would have never reached otherwise and take on exciting new projects from around the world.
+Through an RFP, we had the opportunity to work with an innovative social enterprise from Atlanta that uses blockchain technology to solve food insecurity.
 How cool is that?

-It’s tricky for agencies like ours to give advice about these types of things without promoting our own self interest.
-Of course, we want to see more RFPs matching our skillset, with bigger budgets, and more creative freedom.
-We’re aware that when we publish content like this, it serves that purpose.
-So in full transparency, this article aims to encourage you to approach RFPs our way.
+Disclaimer: It’s tricky for agencies like ours to advise about these things without promoting our self-interest.
+Of course, we want more RFPs matching our skillset, bigger budgets, and more creative freedom.
+We’re aware that publishing content like this serves that purpose.
+So, in full transparency, this article aims to encourage you to approach RFPs our way.
+Having said that, we think you’ll agree that this approach benefits both parties.

 Let’s start the same way we do with all projects: identifying the objectives.
 The goals for creating a rock-solid website RFP should include the following: